dustinmichels/paradeller/README.md

 > earthbound limitations on celestial wings,
 > and as twilight falls, explore wealth -- untapped.

-("A Paradelle of Winged Flight", Mary Ellen Clark, 2003).
+-- "A Paradelle of Winged Flight", Mary Ellen Clark, 2003.

+The rules are fairly simple.

 For the first three stanzas:

-- The first line and the third line repeat.
+- Lines 1 & 3 must repeat.
-- The final two lines (5 & 6) use all the words from lines 1 & 3.
+- Lines 5 & 6 must use all the words from lines 1 & 3 (no more no less).

-For the final stanza:

-- Use all the words from the previous stanzas.
+For the final stanza, you must use all the words from lines 1 & 3 of the previous stanzas.

 ## Setup